adamlightuk/battleships/README.md

   • The game can be saved and loaded into and from a text file.

-Achieving a mark of 70% to maximum of 79%
+<B>Achieving a mark of 70% to maximum of 79%
-The game must implement all the above and the following:
+The game must implement all the above and the following:</B>

   • Computer player uses random moves, but when there is a hit, it should continue hitting the ship by hitting adjacent grids laid horizontally or vertically on the grid.